-‘America First Light’: Afghanistan withdrawal brings a Biden Doctrine into focus
+‘America First Lite’: Afghanistan withdrawal brings a Biden Doctrine into focus

 Still, to the frustration of migration advocates, Biden has kept in place Title 42, the emergency public health rule used to expel most asylum seekers arriving at the U.S. southern border.

-“There was an expectation that Biden’s foreign policy would be extremely different, radically different, from Trump’s, and that has not been the case,” said Guadalupe Correa Cabrera, a professor at George Mason University and former president of the Association for Borderlands Studies.
+“There was an expectation that Biden’s foreign policy would be extremely different, radically different, from Trump’s, and that has not been the case,” said Guadalupe Correa-Cabrera, a professor at George Mason University and former president of the Association for Borderlands Studies.

 Julián Ventura, a former senior Mexican official and career diplomat, said there have been some notable shifts in approach, with the Biden administration taking on a far less confrontational approach than Trump and harking back to an Obama-era foreign policy that attempted to shift toward Asia.